iwantmyname/blog/_posts/2014-05-10-platforms-for-building-restaurant-websites.md

 ###Option 3: Try a generic term

+The third option is to do away with localization altogether, and instead move to a TLD that better categorizes your domain on the web.
+Just as .com stands for commercial, these domain extensions actually mean something—and they can be a benefit for

 But if you can't get a good .com, there are a bunch of [new top-level domains](https://iwantmyname.com/domains/new-gtld-domain-extensions) (TLDs) coming out for restaurant sites, including: